BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 <p>von Neumann was ethnically and culturally Jewish.
 He was, however, more or less religiously agnostic.
 One could say he was one of long line of areligious jewish intellectual titans.
-On his deathbed, he literally opted for Pascal's Wager.
+On his deathbed, he literally opted for Pascal's Wager and got TODO add what he got (last rites?).
 Logically-minded to the end, he said "So long as there is the possibility of eternal damnation for nonbelievers it is more logical to be a believer at the end."
 -https://en.wikipedia.org/wiki/John_von_Neumann</p>